 What will be the level of physical activity the patient will undertake?

-Regardless of how superior a bandage is alleged to be, improper application or use can render ...
+Regardless of how superior a bandage is alleged to be, improper application or use ...